Genre: YA Fantasy

 He raised an eyebrow.
 “You’re right, that doesn’t sound like something a proper evil sorcerer would do.
 Next time, I won’t fold them.”

-Elisabeth’s big heart and innate sense of justice make her stand out as a true hero figure, which I greatly admire.
+Elisabeth’s big heart and innate sense of justice make her stand out as a true hero figure.
 She’s quick-thinking, not afraid to fight and give her life to save innocents, and she doesn’t let societal rules or snarky sorcerers get in the way of that.

 “Scrivener,” he sighed.
 “I should have known it was you the moment I heard my great-grandmother’s priceless antique vase hit the floor.”
 He turned his assessing gaze to the Malefict.
 “And who’s this?
 A friend of yours?”

-That doesn’t mean Nathaniel doesn’t have a touch of darkness in him, though.
-After all, he gave up twenty years of his life to make a pact with his demon Silas and inherit the necromancy his predecessors so abused.
-He’s also an orphan like Elisabeth, except he got to be around for the death of his entire family.
+I also enjoyed the touch of darkness underneath Nathaniel's quirky humor.
+After the deaths of his family, he gave up twenty years of his life to make a pact with his demon Silas and inherit the necromancy his predecessors abused.

 Despite all this and Nathaniel’s insistence that he’s not “good,” Elisabeth refuses to believe there’s anything but a kind heart underneath all the snark.